[Moderate revision–posted 11/19/20 (replaces 7/30/18 edition)]

 b.
 TTU will comply with TTUHSC billing, privacy, and security policies until specific

 policies may be implemented for TTU.
-Applicable TTUHSC polices include, but are not
+Applicable TTUHSC policies include, but are not

 limited to, the following: